Security Changes from Google

 What do you think that’s going to do for sales if you don’t have a secure certificate?

 Here at Advanta we have been installing top of the range secure certificates for our customers for many years, you can see an example of ours in the address bar above.

 To support the LetsEncrypt campaign we are offering you a free secure certificate for your website if you move your website hosting business to us.
 The certificate will be free forever(as long as you continue to host your website with us).

 The evolution of the website according to Google Chrome

 Find out more about this change to your customers browsing landscape and how it is likely to affect you by calling us on 0115 822 4546 or by completing the form below and we will get back to you at your convenience.

-Don’t leave it too long though this change was already schedule for 21st January 2017 but fortunately Google is slightly late in rolling it out so it hasn’t happened yet, but don’t be surprised if your website suddenly has a big red Google warning on it the next time you look at it.
+Don’t leave it too long though as this change was scheduled for 21st January 2017 but fortunately Google is slightly late in rolling it out so it hasn’t happened yet, but don’t be surprised if your website suddenly has a big red Google warning on it the next time you look at it.

 Act now and get ahead of this impending update from Google.

 To find out more enter your details into the form below and we will confirm how your website can be secured within five working days, guaranteed!

 Remember all Secure Hosting accounts with Advanta include the following benefits